 - When a patient's blood counts are low, sexual intercourse and oral-genital stimulation should be avoided to decrease the chance of infection.
 When blood counts return to normal, these activities can be resumed.
 Discuss this with your care provider, too. - If there is a chance of pregnancy, birth control should be used.
 Chemotherapy can cause changes in the female eggs and sperm that could lead to birth defects.
 (Males may wish to use a sperm bank before the start of therapy since some types of treatments may cause sterility.
-Read more about this in the "Fertility" section.) - Plan your sexual activity for when the side effects of chemotherapy are the lowest. - Use personal lubricants when needed (use water based products such as KY jelly or Astroglide.)
-The Positive Image CenterSM at City of Hope has some of these products available, see the Resources on the next page for more information.
+Read more about this in the "Fertility" section on page 18.) - Plan your sexual activity for when the side effects of chemotherapy are the lowest. - Use personal lubricants when needed (use water based products, such as K-Y jelly or Astroglide.)
+The Positive Image CenterSM at City of Hope has some of these products available.
+See the resources on the next page for more information.